What is this course?

 Each class will include reading and discussion of a key text, followed by meditation instructions based on the text, meditation practice, and time for questions and sharing at the end.
 Our work together will complement and strengthen participants' existing spiritual practices such as prayer, ritual observance or yoga.

 All texts will be provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.

 This course is welcoming of advanced students and novices alike.

 How does it work?

-The course consists of nine interactive online classes, of 75 minutes each, which participants can participate in live, or watch later at their own convenience.
+The course consists of nine recorded classes, of 75 minutes each, which participants can watch at their own convenience.

 Sessions consist of close study of texts followed by guided practice.

 1) A recorded class, led by Dr. Mira.
 These sessions include a close reading of Jewish texts in their original, clearly translated and explained, followed by meditation practice and sharing.